 Sustainable finance instruments are also available in Loan format with their own sets of guidelines, allowing borrowers who cannot or do not want to finance themselves in the public bond markets to access tailored finance for their sustainable projects.

-Multilateral Development Banks (MDBs) were the pioneers in sustainable finance but now issuers from all sectors, including jumbo sovereign issuers, and of different sizes have come to the market.
+Multilateral Development Banks (MDBs) were the pioneers in sustainable finance but now issuers from all sectors – including jumbo sovereign issuers – and of different sizes have come to the market.

 All this means that the process and route map for existing and potential issuers of Sustainable Finance instruments is becoming more complex.
+Additionally, other professionals such as lawyers, accountants and consultants have a growing need to understand the market and how it affects their own clients.

 *Climate Bonds Initiative